ctec-127/ctec-227-lab-2-zhongchai/README.md

 ## Details

-The instructions for this lab can be found [ctec-227-lab-2-instructions.pdf](in this PDF document).
+The instructions for this lab can be found [in this document](ctec-227-lab-2-instructions.pdf).